 22. Paint with Ice Cubes

-These colourful ice cubes are another fun alternative to regular old paint!
+These colorful ice cubes are another fun alternative to regular old paint!
 They only take a few minutes to prep (if you don’t count the resting time), and they’re a great excuse to take your child’s painting outdoors!

 Read the full tutorial: Painting with Ice Cubes